Diamond Valley Railway: Operation

-The railway uses operating procedures based Victorian Railways prototypes both semaphore and search light signaling and sometimes staff and ticket.
-(All signals are 1/4 of full size).Up to twelve trains can be running at any one time on the mainline.
+The railway uses operating procedures based Victorian Railways prototypes both semaphore and search light signalling.
+(All signals are 1/4 of full size).
+Up to twelve trains can be running at any one time on the mainline.

 The "B" signal box near Diamond Valley Station has a miniature lever frame with 80 levers for controlling train movements in the vicinity, and are operated using PLCs.
 (All buildings 1/2 full size).

 The Railway owns fourteen (16) locomotives and over 80 items of rollingstock: